Overview

 - Select specific users to include or exclude if needed

-- Wait for the initial sync to complete
+- Click Sync and wait for the initial sync to complete

 Your Atlassian connector is now configured.
 Initial indexing may take a while depending on the amount of content in your Confluence and JIRA instances.